 One noteworthy feature of this innovative piece is the use of predominantly flat colors to create 3D designs and the use of interactive graphs, which you can access by clicking on the icon next to the name of the species.

 The idea is to use micro-animations to catch the audience’s attention on social media channels and simulate the experience of looking at a real group of living, breathing gorgeous butterflies.

-This interactive infographic provides viewers with total freedom to explore each of the different levels of information and go as deep--or superficially--as they like.
+This interactive infographic provides viewers with total freedom to explore each of the different levels of information and go as deep—or superficially—as they like.

-For example, this annual report turns the tables on the reader; instead of providing the usual figures and numbers on the company’s performance in the last year, it asks audience members to create their own report.
+For example, this annual report turns the tables on the reader.
+Instead of providing the usual numbers on the company’s performance last year, it asks audience members to create their own report.

-It strikes just the right tone and leverages just the right amount of animation, graphic elements and text to create an impactful display of information.
+It strikes just the right tone and leverages just the right amount of animation, graphic elements and text to create a powerful and impactful display of information.

 These stunning motion infographics are both incredibly beautiful and informative at the same time.
 They combine sleek, professional-looking static design with other animated elements, producing a unique, eye-catching data visualization.